fok666/public-cv/README.md

 - I enjoy reading dystopian sci-fi novels and tinkering with microcontrollers

 ### My proficiency comes from:
-- 4 years developing DevSecOps solutions and managing Kubernetes workloads.
+- 5 years developing DevSecOps solutions and managing Kubernetes workloads.
-- 6 years working with containerized applications.
+- 7 years working with containerized applications.
 - 8 years experience disigning and deploying Cloud solutions.
 - 10 years experience with Oracle Database and Middleware solutions.
-- More than 25 years working with Linux ecosystems, toolsets and services.
+- Over 25 years working with Linux ecosystems, toolsets and services.
-- Different levels of experience with several programing languages and platforms.
+- Experiences with several programing languages, operating systems and platforms.
 - A passion about technology, OSS and DevSecOps culture, automation and AI.

 ### Main skills:
 -  Solving Enterprise **Cloud Architecture** chalanges with Azure, AWS and GCP.
 -  Designing and implementing Cloud-native **Big Data Analytics** solutions with Databricks, Azure Synapse Analytics, Azure Data Factory and others.
 -  Deploying and optimizing highliy available **database** environments with Oracle Database, PostgreSQL, MySQL and more.
--  Coding **automation** utilities in Bash, PowerShell, Python, JavaScript, PHP, C#, Java, SQL and more.
+-  Coding **automation** solutions in Bash, PowerShell, Python, JavaScript, PHP, C#, Java, SQL and more.
 -  Troubleshooting **network** issues, maximizing performance and minimizing security risks.

 ### Summary of experiences: